The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 • Facial SD is often dismissed as dry skin or eczema — the oily quality of the scale distinguishes it

-⚠ When to seek clinical assessment
+⚠ When to see a doctor

 4. Flare Triggers — What Makes Seborrheic Dermatitis Worse